sahilshukla3003/Text-Summarization_Finetune/insights.md

   - **Why**: Focused on evaluating BART’s out-of-the-box capabilities.
 Post-processing like redundancy removal or formality adjustment could be added to improve readability but wasn’t critical for this experiment.
 - **Rationale**: Preprocessing was minimal to preserve dialogue authenticity, but more aggressive cleaning (e.g., slang normalization) could help.
 Post-processing was avoided to isolate model errors for analysis.

+### Hyperparameter Tuning and Fine-Tuning Observations
+- **Hyperparameter Tuning**: Minor tuning (e.g., learning rate, batch size) did not yield any significant improvement in summarization accuracy.
+This suggests that the base model's learning dynamics were already reasonably optimized for the task.

+- **Fine-Tuning Results**: Fine-tuning the model for just two epochs produced notable improvements, indicating that domain adaptation was effective for the SAMSum dataset.

+- **Before-Fine-Tuned BART Scores**: ROUGE-1: 0.318, ROUGE-2: 0.089, ROUGE-L: 0.232

+- **Fine-Tuned BART Scores**: ROUGE-1: 0.390, ROUGE-2: 0.158, ROUGE-L: 0.298

+The significant improvement across all metrics—especially ROUGE-2—demonstrates that even light fine-tuning can help the model better understand dialogue patterns and improve abstraction quality.
 ---